spwhitton/pandoc-citeproc-preamble/README.md

 ## Installation

+Users of Debian 10 or later or Ubuntu 17.04 or later: `apt-get install pandoc-citeproc-preamble`.
+Users of Debian 9: enable [backports][backports], and then `apt-get install -t stretch-backports pandoc-citeproc-preamble`.

-pandoc-citeproc-preamble uses the standard Haskell toolchain and is available from Hackage, so you should just be able to `cabal install pandoc-citeproc-preamble`.
+Otherwise, pandoc-citeproc-preamble uses the standard Haskell toolchain and is available from Hackage, so you should just be able to `cabal install pandoc-citeproc-preamble`.

 If you are not a Haskell programmer, you might find it easier to